Swaraharkare/Data-Driven-Analysis-of-Ola-Services/README.md

-# 🚖 OLA Multi-Tool Data Analytics Project
+# 🚖 Data Driven Analysis of Ola Services Project Using Multi-Data Tool
 ### **📌 Project Overview**

 This project is an end-to-end analysis of OLA’s ride-hailing operations.
 It demonstrates a multi-tool approach to data analytics, utilizing SQL for data extraction, Excel for initial profiling, Python for deep-dive statistical analysis, and Power BI for executive-level dashboards.